4bstr4ct/cbuild/readme.md

 You can check out the (cbuild.c)[./cbuild.c] file to get the general idea of how cbuil.h is used.

 ## Warning
 This is yet an experimental tool and has a very basic set of utilities.
-It currently does not provide functions for including directories for a target, linking etc.
+It currently does not provide functions for including directories for a target, linking etc. However, linking could be implemented using CMD call as a terminal command which would use a linker of a compiler to perform this task.
 Also, this whole tool is a giant memory leak!
 Memory managment will be added in the next patch.

 ## Thanks note